Being an Empathetic Economist means you are driven to do better for you and for your community.

 What kind of wellness and world are you creating with every dollar you spend?

 It is the rare person who sees that an organic apple is not only better for themselves, but also for our soil, water, air, and the people growing the apple.
-We tend to think about one thing or category at a time … it is like seeing the individual puzzle pieces rather than the completed puzzle … the big picture.
-When you discover and embrace your spiritual wellness, you will see the bigger picture and have an understanding of the interconnectedness of who you are and what you do.
+Our modern world encourages us to think about one thing or category at a time … it is like seeing the individual puzzle pieces rather than the completed puzzle … the big picture.
+It’s time to reject perceived convenience and embrace a the idea of a “value tag” over a “price tag”.
+Empathy Economics is the answer … it helps you make purchases that will boost your Wellness Intelligence.
+You will discover and embrace new things and perspective that are small but life-changing … you will see the bigger picture (clearly!) and will gain more of an understanding that everything you really do matters … for you and everyone else!

-What is it made of? (the materials or ingredients)
++ What is it made of?

-How does it affect all dimensions of your wellness? (short and long term)
++ How does it affect your wellness?

 If you buy better and healthier, then the makers will make things that are better and healthier.
 If you feel badly about your purchases, then do not make them.
 If you feel good, then it is good.
 Vote with every dollar you spend.
 Simple economics … Empathy Economics.

 Click HERE to RSVP for a session in Empathy Economics in The Wellness Intelligence Collective

 (if you are not yet a member (it’s free), you’ll be prompted to join first)